 For professional divers, our top recommendation is the Bulova Men’s Precisionist Dive Watch.
 It has chronograph functions with 12-hour subdials, date window between 4:00 and 5:00, and a precise movement with a 262 kHz frequency.

-Most of all, this rugged dive watch has a depth rating of 300 meters.
+Most of all, this rugged watch for diving has a depth rating of 300 meters.
 With that, you can take this gear in deep dives or technical dives.
-It’s also equipped with a luminous tachymeter, black carbon fiber dial, and an ion-plated stainless steel case (45 mm diameter).
+It’s also equipped with a luminous tachymeter, black carbon fiber dial, and black ion plated stainless steel case (45 mm diameter).

-In addition, this dive watch has a Japanese Quartz movement.
+In addition, it has a Japanese Quartz movement.
 It boasts its precision and measurement with its intricate design and system.

 Cressi Newton Wrist Computer